-&lt;sup>8 If water is the first ingredient, then if split peas are the second listed ingredient, the soup would count as 1 variety of peas.
+&lt;sup>10 If water is the first ingredient, then if split peas are the second listed ingredient, the soup would count as 1 variety of peas.

-A 1 Ι
+Nuts/Seeds Peanut butter

+Inuls/ Secus Feanut butter Sunflower seeds

+Bag of almonds

+Apples Applesauce

-Apples ApplesauceFresh/dried apples (Fuji, Gala, etc.)
+rippies Fresh/dried apples (Fuji, Gala, etc.)

 Precut Apple to-go pack

 Bananas Fresh/frozen bananas

-Bullullus Dried banana slices
+Dananas Dried banana slices

-Oranges • 100% orange juice
+Oranges

-Vegetables • Fresh oranges (or fresh orange slices)
+Vegetables Oranges

+U Grapes

-or Fruits Grapes • 100% fresh grape juice
+or Fruits Grapes 100% fresh grape juice Ersch grapes (on dried grising)

-Fresh grapes (or dried raisins)
+Strawberries Fresh grapes (or dried raisins) Fresh/frozen strawberries

-Strawberries Fresh/frozen strawberries
+Suawbernes

-Strawberry jam
+Peaches Strawberry jam

-Peaches Canned, fresh, or frozen peaches
+Canned, fresh, or frozen peaches

 Pineapple Canned or fresh pineapple

-Potatoes Fresh potatoes
+Potatoes • Fresh potatoes

-Frozen tater tots
+• Frozen tater tots

 Tomatoes Canned tomato soup

-Tattasas Fresh or canned tomatoes
+• Fresh or canned tomatoes

 Lettuce • Fresh lettuce

+Pre-cut/bagged romaine lettuce

-Spinach Pre-cut/bagged romaine lettuceFrozen spinach
+Spinach • Frozen spinach

-Spinach Pre-washed bag of spinach
+Pre-washed bag of spinach

-Avocados Fresh avocado
+Avocados • Fresh avocado

 Ready-made guacamole

-Celery Fresh whole celery or pre-cut celery to-go packs
+Celery • Fresh whole celery or pre-cut celery to-go packs

 Cucumber Fresh cucumber or jarred pickles

-Carrots Fresh whole carrots OR frozen sliced carrots
+Carrots • Fresh whole carrots OR frozen sliced carrots

 Pre-cut carrot to-go pack

 Garlic • Fresh garlic

 Beans (See above under meat, poultry, or fish)

 Peas If a retailer stocks beans and/or peas, s/he may ONLY count

-those items as 1 variety each under the (1) meat, poultry, or fish OR (2) vegetables or fruits categories.
-They cannot be counted
+those items as 1 variety each under the $(1)$ meat, poultry, or fish

-separately in both categories.
+OR (2) vegetables or fruits categories.
+They cannot be counted separately in both categories.
 For example, a retailer cannot

 count a can of kidney beans in the meat category and a can of

 black beans in the vegetable category.
 Rather, he could count a

 can of kidney beans in the meat category and a can of peas in the

 vegetable category (or vice versa).

 Cabbage Fresh cabbage OR jarred kimchi

-Dairy Yogurt Fresh whole milk vanilla yogurt Fresh was fet asset because to
+Dairy Yogurt Fresh whole milk vanilla yogurt

-Soy Vocuet Fresh nonfat peach yogurt Strovy hogynt yogynt
+- un j • Fresh nonfat peach yogurt

 Soy Yogurt Strawberry soy yogurt

-Almond Yogurt Mixed-berry almond yogurt

-Perishable Cow Milk 2% milk or whole milk

-&lt;sup>9 NB: dried powdered garlic would be considered a spice, and therefore an accessory food, not a staple food.
+NB: dried powdered garlic would be considered a spice, and therefore an accessory food, not a staple food.